tungs/timesnap/README.md

 ```
 timesnap
 ```
-Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds, and saves the frames to `001.png` to `300.png` in current working directory.
+Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds, and saves the frames to `001.png` to `300.png` in the current working directory.
 The defaults may change in the future, so for longer term scripting, it's a good idea to explicitly pass those options, like in the following example.

-**<a name="cli-example-viewport-fps-duration-output" href="#cli-example-viewport-fps-duration-output">#</a> Setting viewport size, frames per second, duration, and output-pattern**:
+**<a name="cli-example-viewport-fps-duration-output" href="#cli-example-viewport-fps-duration-output">#</a> Setting viewport size, frames per second, duration, and output pattern**:
 ```
 timesnap index.html --viewport=800,600 --fps=60 --duration=5 --output-pattern="%03d.png"
 ```
-Equivalent to the default `timesnap` invocation, but with explicit options.
-Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds, and saves the frames to `001.png` to `300.png` in current working directory.
+Equivalent to the current default `timesnap` invocation, but with explicit options.
+Opens `index.html` in the current working directory, sets the viewport to 800x600, captures at 60 frames per second for 5 virtual seconds, and saves the frames to `001.png` to `300.png` in the current working directory.

 **<a name="cli-example-selector" href="#cli-example-selector">#</a> Using a selector**:
 ```